vraravam/natsumi-browser/README.md

 Natsumi is NOT a standalone browser.
 I don't even intend on making one.

-Natsumi has been tested on `1.0.2-b.3` (Beta) and `1.0.2-t.4 2024-12-19` (Twilight).
+Natsumi has been tested on `1.0.2-b.5` (Beta) and `1.0.2-t.4 2024-12-19` (Twilight).

 ## Features
 ### Polished look
-Natsumi Browser's looks are based on asev's [ZenCss](https://github.com/lunar-os/ZenCss), with some additional tweaks and patches added on top to create a beautiful and polished experience.
+Natsumi Browser sports a modern look to bring you a beautiful and polished browsing experience, while keeping much of Zen Browser's design.

 ![](https://github.com/greeeen-dev/natsumi-browser/blob/main/images/interface.gif?raw=true)